CraigWang1/Spatially-Resolved-Stochastic-Cluster-Dynamics-SRSCD-simulator-with-Qianran-Yu-/README.md

 ****Output files****

 After running the simulation, the following files will appear in the src folder:
-- vd.txt: Density of vacancies at each depth [cm^-3].
-- vt.txt: DPA and sum of vacancy densities at each simulation run.
-- st.txt: DPA and timestamp [s].
-- sd.txt: Vacancy and SIA cluster information.
-- species.txt: How much of each species is stored at each spatial element.
-Rename this to "restart.txt" if wish to restart from a checkpoint for the next simulation.
+- species0.txt: How much of each species is stored at each spatial element.
+Each object is represented by a 9 digit code.
+The first 3 digits represent the number of W interstitials (if positive) or vacancies (if negative).
+The next 3 digits represent the number of He.
+The final 3 digits represent the number of H in the cluster.
+If you wish to restart from a checkpoint for the next simulation, delete the "startIndex = ..." and "endIndex = ..." lines inside the file and rename it to "restart.txt".
+- sink0.txt: How much of each species is stored in sinks (eg. grain boundaries, dislocations) at each element.
+The first column is number of W vacancies stored in dislocations, the second column is number of W interstitials stored in dislocations, the third column is number of He stored in dislocations, and the fourth column is number of H stored in dislocations.
+The 5th, 6th, 7th, and 8th columns follow the same pattern, but they are stored in grain boundaries instead.
+Each row represents the next spatial element.
+If you wish to restart from a checkpoint for the next simulation, delete the "startIndex = ..." and "endIndex = ..." lines inside the file and rename it to "sink.txt".
 - selectReaction.txt: Log of which reactions were selected at each simulation step.
 - Reactions.txt: Log of reaction performed at each time step.

 ****Additional remarks****

-The current code is used to simulate irradiation damage.
-We also used it to simulate Zr-hydride formation, Hydrogen doposition into W and thermal desorption processes.
+The current code is currently under development to simulate hydrogen deposition into W and thermal desorption processes.
+It can also be used to simulate irradiation damage irradiation damage, but that is also unfinished.
 Each case includes different/additional functions.
-The user is welcomed to contact Qianran for specific version of the SRSCD code.
+The user is welcomed to contact Qianran or Craig for specific version of the SRSCD code.